 If you answered “yes” to one or more of those questions, it might be time to consider contacting an attorney.

 If your claim has been denied, your lawyer can help you file an appeal that proves you are owed benefits for your accident.
 If you haven’t filed a claim yet, they can help you build a strong case and negotiate with the insurance company on your behalf to strive to get you the maximum compensation.
-For more complex workers’ compensation claims involving a third party, your attorney can help you decide if it is in your best interest to file a lawsuit against the at-fault party.
+For more complex workers’ compensation claims involving a third party, your attorney can help you decide if it is in your interest to file a lawsuit against the at-fault party.

 Seek Total Compensation With a Workers’ Compensation Lawyer